 Do I want to focus on a local team or an entire league?

-Here are some ideas to get the ball rolling on your brainstorming process:
+Here are some ideas for your own sports blogs to help with your brainstorming process:

-- You can focus on a local sports team (college, professional, or even high school).
+- You can focus on a local sports team (college, professional, or high school).

 - Write about the latest sport or athlete news.